eudesjuniorr/calculator-py/README.md

 **8.** fix the problem that shows the error message when the user tries make two operations at the same time, for example, 2 + 2 + 2 -- loading...

-**9.** upgrade the handle_keyrpess function to make the calculator more intuitive and make work it-- loading...
+**9.** upgrade the handle_keyrpess function to make the calculator more intuitive and make work it -- ✓

 **just this for now**